AndrewAllgood/aao-helper/README.md

 4. `/toggle_showcase` Invoke this in a showcase channel to automatically move it either from its usual category to the CACHE category, or vice versa.
 Its gallery channel will be moved along with it.
 The channel order may need to be adjusted for presentation, but Discord does a decent job of preserving the order sometimes.

 Note: Finals channels are often intended to have gallery-1 channels as their gallery, but only showcase-1 channels are linked to them.
 Therefore, you're not supposed to archive a showcase-1 channel when a finals channel is on display.
+There's no issue with doing that manually, however.

 ### Auto manage threads